ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 ```html
 <span class="uitk-badge uitk-badge-inline shape-pill theme-success">10% off</span>
 ```
-The overuse of these libraries diminishes the potential gains from using them, even to the point of resulting in an overall negative outcome.
+The overuse of these libraries diminishes the potential gains, even to the point of resulting in an overall negative outcome.
 But I don't know, maybe it's not so obvious:

 _Should an engineer write a dozen lines of CSS to make Badge, or should they write **474 total lines of code across 8 files with multiple dependencies and a mandatory build pipleine** (true story)?_